-The evaluator verified that testing was performed on configurations conformant to the ST [6].

-The evaluator was able to follow and fully understand the test approach based on the information provided by the developer.
+The evaluator verified that testing was performed on configurations conformant to the Security Target [6].
+The evaluator were able to follow and fully understand the test approach based on the information provided by the developer.
 With this test environment, the developer was able to provide proof of the necessary coverage and test depth to the evaluator.